Mon-Wed, 8am-midnight; Thu-Fri, 8am-2am; Sat, 10:30am-2am; Sun, 10:30am-midnight

 1 at Christopher St.-Sheridan Sq.; A, B, C, D, E, F, M at W. 4th St.-Washington Sq.

 American Express, MasterCard, Visa

 Gabriel Stulman's restaurant is a West Village mainstay: It's enjoyable and bumping at any time of day.
-At brunch, Jeffrey's Grocery's serves up excellent riffs on classic dishes, like eggs Benedict with crispy pork-belly rillette and French toast with apple jam.
-Weekday lunch means hearty crab-cake sandwiches and New England clam chowder, and a rotating dinner menu always includes the massive poached lobster spaghetti with clams, leeks, and tomato.
-All the food is cooked in the restaurant's small open kitchen (warning: you may leave smelling like your dinner), and the place also boasts a raw bar with oysters, king crab legs, littleneck clams, and marinated mussels.
-The Plateau de la Mer, a selection of raw shellfish, is a good way to start the meal: Out of all of Gabriel Stulman's restaurants in the area, Jeffrey's is the most focused on seafood.
-This restaurant also specializes in highbrow versions of hearty American favorites like nachos, po' boy sandwiches, and fried chicken.
+At brunch, Jeffrey's Grocery's serves up excellent riffs on classic dishes, like eggs Benedict with crispy pork rillette and pancakes with lemon ricotta and blackberry compote.
+Weekday lunch means hearty crab grilled cheese sandwiches and New England clam chowder, and a rotating dinner menu often includes the massive poached lobster spaghetti with clams, leeks, and tomato.
+The restaurant was recently renovated to expand its tiny kitchen (the grocery part was cut) and the place also boasts a raw bar with oysters, king crab legs, littleneck clams, and marinated mussels.
+The Plateau de la Mer, a selection of raw shellfish, is a good way to start the meal: Out of all of Gabriel Stulman's restaurants in the area, Jeffrey's is the most focused on seafood with dishes like whole roasted dourade, fish n' chips, and yellowfin carpaccio, plus a weekly oyster happy hour.
 There's a big bar scene here, and since the restaurant's pretty small, you'll want to linger after your meal and enjoy a few of the stellar cocktails.
-Thursday through Saturday, it's open until 2 a.m., serving a special late-night menu of oysters, nachos, cheese, and a braised brisket sandwich.
+Thursday through Saturday, it's open until 2 a.m., serving a special late-night menu with the pastrami burger, grilled pimento cheese sandwich, and full raw bar on offer.
 But even though it can get loud and rowdy, it still feels like a charming, intimate neighborhood diner.